ItsNoahJ/LMMS-AI-Fork/.context/project_context.md

   - Implemented `MidiUtils` for MIDI data handling and conversion
   - Created functions for MIDI sequence manipulation, quantization, and feature extraction

-- **Build System**: Set up CMake build system for the project
+- **Build System**: Set up initial CMake build system for the project
-  - Created modular CMakeLists.txt files for each component
+  - Created basic CMakeLists.txt files for some components
-  - Configured dependencies and installation targets
+  - Configured some dependencies and installation targets
   - Prepared for integration with LMMS build system

+- **Integration Progress**: Successfully integrated Git submodules
+  - Configured and initialized all required submodules (LMMS, Magenta, TensorFlow, VCPKG)
+  - Created a unified build system that integrates all submodules
+  - Developed environment setup scripts to automate the setup process
+  - Created documentation explaining the integration approach

 ### Environment Setup (Completed)
 - **Qt and MinGW Configuration**: Successfully configured Qt 5.15.2 with MinGW 8.1.0